funwithflutter/flutter_confetti/README.md

 * `maxBlastForce` -> will determine the maximum blast force applied to a particle within it's first 5 frames of life.
 The default `maxBlastForce` is set to `20`
 * `minBlastForce` -> will determine the minimum blast force applied to a particle within it's first 5 frames of life.
 The default `minBlastForce` is set to `5`
 * `displayTarget` -> if `true` a crosshair will be displayed to show the location of the particle emitter
+* `colors` -> a list of colors can be provided to manually set the confetti colors.
+If omitted then random colors will be used.
+A single color, for example `[Colors.blue]`, or multiple colors `[Colors.blue, Colors.red, Colors.green]` can be provided as an argument in the `ConfettiWidget

 Enjoy the confetti.